brihernandez/MouseFlight/README.md

 This project was built in **Unity 2017.3.1f1**, and tested in 2018.3.0 and 5.6.4.

+Note: When importing the package into 5.6.4, the demo scene will need to have its lighting reset.
+(Open Window->Lighting->Settings, then click the gear icon on the top right -> Reset.)

 ## Download
 You can either clone the repository or [download the asset package](https://github.com/brihernandez/MouseFlight/raw/master/MouseFlight.unitypackage) located in the root.